Programs

 As a school, we’ve made it our business to train our associates in acupuncture and Chinese medicine.
 And we pursue this passion with enthusiasm because acupuncture inspires us.
 All school faculty have their own practice and understand their craft as a vocation.
 We’d like to share this joy and experience with you and prepare you well for the craft of acupuncture.

 You are very welcome to attend an information evening.
 Our faculty is happy to answer all your questions about the acupuncture program as well as other courses at our school.
-The 2024 acupuncture program began February 17th, 2024.
-An entry is still possible till eastern.
+The acupuncture program starts each year in February.

 For dates of the information evenings click here.